Parenting: Raise Independent Children

 Early in your children's lives, you need to keep them on a fairly short "leash" to ensure their safety.
 This care builds your child's sense of security by teaching them that they have a safe place to return to if they venture too far and that you are there to protect them when needed.

 There is, however, a fine line between security and dependence.
 When your children have established their sense of security, you must then encourage them to explore the world beyond the safety net that you provide.
-This "push out of the nest" allows your children to test their own capabilities in the "real world" and to find a sense of competence, security, and independence within themselves.
+This push allows your children to test their own capabilities in the "real world" and to find a sense of competence, security, and independence within themselves.